 This quick and easy Malaysian mee goreng or fried noodles version uses instant noodles.
 Ideal if you are in a hurry.
 Try this delicious and healthy recipe & I am sure you will like it.

-This variation of Malaysian favorite dish uses instant noodle that is not only quick and easy but delicious and nutritious.
+This quick chicken noodle soup recipe, a variation of Malaysian favorite dish uses instant noodle that is not only quick and easy but delicious and nutritious.